 The newborn will show signs of retractions (due to more negative pressure in the pleural space), nasal flaring (attempts to dilate airways to decrease airway resistance), and grunting (attempts to increase the lung gas volume).

 106. What is indicated by a capillary refill time longer than 3 seconds in an infant?

 107. Normal breath sounds for infants can be described as?

 108. A common disorder that mostly affects premature infants is what?

-RDS and it occurs when their lungs are not fully formed to make enough surfactant.
+RDS; it occurs when the lungs are not fully formed to make enough surfactant.

 109. In using transillumination, what suggests a normal lung in an infant?

 When there is a small halo around the light source.

 110. Leukocytosis in an infant is commonly an indication of what?